bparanj/crystal/programming/iac/docs/basics/packer-to-cdk.md

 In this converted code:

-1. The necessary AWS CDK modules are imported, including `aws_ec2` for EC2 resources and `aws_iam` for IAM roles.
+1. The necessary AWS CDK modules are imported,  `aws_ec2` for EC2 resources and `aws_iam` for IAM roles.

 2. The variables from the Packer template are defined at the beginning of the stack.